ryansobol/plow/README.markdown

 MOTIVATION
 ----------

 There exists numerous software products for controlling and/or managing a unix-based operating systems and web servers.
 So, why did I decide to write yet another?
-With plow, my object is:

-**To contribute free, open-source, and complete software for the benefit human-kind**
+With Plow, I needed to prove to myself that I have the necessary proficiency **to contribute free, open-source, and complete software for the benefit human-kind**.

 The terms "free" and "open-source" are common enough to be implicitly understood, or at least, [easily googled](http://www.google.com/searchq=free+open-source).
 But what of the term "complete software"?
 For me, complete software means four exclusive characteristics: